bitcoin-api/bitcoin-api-full-stack/README.md

 enabled=1
 gpgkey=https://www.mongodb.org/static/pgp/server-4.2.asc
 ```
-> This file can be added with `touch` and `nano` CLI commands.
+> This file can be added using the `touch` and `nano` CLI commands.
 You may need to use `sudo` in front of those commands for admin access.

 Install MongoDB with this CLI command: